fifth grader in Transylvania’s isolated town of Sighet, I had

 Transylvanians and Romanians were never able to develop either honest civil government or active civic society.
 Little did I know that the concepts of “Civic”

 and “Civil” Society were of utmost importance to Jim.
 As I would find out

-later, Jim and I had been conducting compatible research for years and would lead
+later, Jim and I had been conducting compatible research for year earlier and

-ability of official bureaucrats to even comprehend, including the influence
+projects beyond the ability of official bureaucrats to even comprehend,

-needed to monitor and expose the failures and successes of governmental
+including the influence needed to monitor and expose the failures and successes

 visit Romania and Hungary, I had to find a substitute for my new class teaching

 American English and History in Sighet—I left a friend, Johny Popescu, to become